Charged black hole and radiating solutions in entangled relativity: Charged black hole

-In a near vacuum situation, one has $Q \rightarrow 0$, such that one gets $r_{-} \rightarrow 0$.
-Hence, the scalar-field tends to a constant field and the metric in Eq. (\ref{eq:metricDframe}) tends to the Schwarzschild solution in a near vacuum situation.
+$r_{-} \rightarrow 0$ corresponds to a near vacuum situation described in the introduction.
+In this limit, the scalar-field tends to a constant field and the metric in Eq. (\ref{eq:metricDframe}) tends to the Schwarzschild solution in a near vacuum situation.

 This represents the first example for which an exact solution of entangled relativity is shown to be well approximated in a near vacuum situation by the usual Schwarzschild solution in vacuum.
 This is an indication that the outside metric of the Schwarzschild solution can be an accurate mathematical idealisation of a non-rotating astrophysical black hole in entangled relativity.